 Most of the animals we take in have unknown histories.
 Therefore, we cannot guarantee the health of any animal adopted from Friends of Strays.
 Our staff and medical team provide the best possible care and treatment to each animal during their time with Friends of Strays, but their stay is limited and there is a chance that an existing parasite or virus may not become apparent until after they are in their new home.

-We suggest making an appointment with your veterinarian for a wellness check within 2 weeks after adoption.
+We suggest making an appointment with your veterinarian for a wellness check within two weeks after adoption.
 You may also want to inquire about discounts for pets that were adopted from rescue groups.